enterprisemodules/wls_profile/documentation/basic_domain.md

 Is enough to get an empty WebLogic 12.2.1.3.
 WebLogic domain running on your system.

-But sometimes you have specific use cases that are not handled well by the standard classes.
+But sometimes you have specific uses cases that are not handled well by the standard classes.
 This profile class allows you to add your own code to the execution.

-## Steps
+## Stages

-Defining and starting an empty basic WebLogic domain on you system goes through several steps:
+Defining and starting an empty basic WebLogic domain on you system goes through several stages(These are not puppet stages):

 - [`weblogic`](./weblogic.html) Install and patch the WebLogic software
 - [`wls_domain`](./wls_domain.html)    Create an empty WebLogic domain
 - [`wls_startup`](./wls_startup.html)   Make sure the domain restarts after a system reboot.

-All these steps have a default implementation.
+All these stages have a default implementation.
 This implementation is suitable to get off to an easy start.
 These classed all have parameters you can customize through hiera values.
 The defaults are specified in the module's `data/default.yaml` file.

 ## before classes

-But sometimes this is not enough, and you would like to add some extra definitions, you can, for example, add a Puppet class to be executed after the `weblogic` step is done and before the `wls_domain` is done.
+But sometimes this is not enough, and you would like to add some extra definitions, you can, for example, add a Puppet class to be executed after the `weblogic` stage is done and before the `wls_domain` is done.
 You can do this by adding the next line to your yaml data:

 ```yaml
 wls_profile::basic_domain::before_wls_domain:   my_profile::my_extra_class